techwolf-ai/workrb/CONTRIBUTING.md

 ## Adding a New Task

-Tasks are the core evaluation units in WTEB.
+Tasks are the core evaluation units in WorkRB.
 Follow these steps to add a new task:

 ### Step 1: Choose the Task Type